riccardovacirca/tomcat-dev/examples/java/README.md

 Creates a new HelloWorld object and prints it.
 The printf automatically calls toString() on the object.

 ### Complete HelloWorld Example

+Full source code combining all the components into a working Java program.

 ```java
 /** HelloWorld class */